If you love lobster thermidor you will love this version made with poor man's lobster at a fraction of the cost!

 - sea-devil

-Although lobster is delicious there isn't very much meat on it so I prefer this fish to lobster.
+Although lobster is delicious, there isn't very much meat on it so I prefer this fish to lobster.
 One monkfish tail will feed 4 people too, with much less preparation.
-Here's why I think that you will love this dish:

 - Easy to prepare - there's just one bone to remove.